 UGA Center for Continuing Education and Hotel, Athens, Georgia

-Conference registrants can make hotel reservations at the University of Georgia Center for Continuing Education & Hotel, where the conference has a designated room block.
+Hotel Information: Conference registrants can make hotel reservations at the University of Georgia Center for Continuing Education & Hotel.
+Click here for their website.

 Innovations in Community Leadership Award